AmlanJSarmah/configs.old/README.md

 3. helix
 4. lf
 5. neovim
-6. picom-git (look at the AUR, used in qtile while autostart)
+6. picom (it is a compositor used in qtile while autostart)
 7. qtile
 8. Rofi
 9. Source Code Pro and Fira Code Nerd Fonts